-- A. The Dean of Academic Affairs and Dean of Students will be informed regarding an interim removal of a student from class during a disciplinary investigation. - B. The interim suspension shall become immediately effective without prior notice whenever there is evidence that the continued presence of the student at the college poses a substantial and immediate threat to themself or to others, or to the stability and continuance of normal college functions. - C. A student suspended on an interim basis shall be given a prompt opportunity to appear personally before a conduct hearing officer in order to resolve the incident.
+- A. The Dean of Academic Affairs, along with the faculty of the suspended student, will be informed regarding an interim removal of a student from class during a disciplinary investigation. - B. The interim suspension shall become immediately effective without prior notice whenever there is evidence that the continued presence of the student at the college poses a substantial and immediate threat to themself or to others, or to the stability and continuance of normal college functions. - C. A student suspended on an interim basis shall be given a prompt opportunity to appear personally before a conduct hearing officer in order to resolve the incident.